Pythagorean cup

-A Pythagorean cup (also known as a Pythagoras cup, Greedy Cup, Cup of Justice or Tantalus cup) is a practical joke device in a form of a drinking cup, credited to Pythagoras of Samos.
+A Pythagorean cup (also known as a Pythagoras cup, greedy cup, cup of justice, anti greedy goblet or Tantalus cup) is a practical joke device in a form of a drinking cup.
 When it is filled beyond a certain point, a siphoning effect causes the cup to drain its entire contents through the base.
-The cup can be used to learn about greed.
+The cup has been used to make statements about greed.

-Origin

-Pythagorean siphons were originally introduced by Pythagoras in 6th century B.C.
+History

+Hero of Alexandria (1st century) describes "a vessel from which the contents flow when filled to a certain height", equipped with this siphon system.
+The earliest Tantalus cup known to survive is a silver Roman example from the late 4th century.

+The Banū Mūsā brothers (9th century) included an identical mechanism in their Book of Ingenious Devices.
+Charles the Good purchased such a cup in 1117, and a Tantalus cup from c.
+1200 was discovered in Zaporizhzhia Oblast.
+Villard de Honnecourt (13th century) also describes a trick cup of similar design, which may have had a siphon mechanism.

+Cups of this design had been imported into Western Europe by 16th century, and they were commonly included in 18th- and 19th-century "cabinets of physics".

+A recent folk tradition connects the cup's design to Pythagoras.

 Form and function

-A Pythagorean cup looks like a normal drinking cup, except that the bowl has a central column in it, giving it a shape like a Bundt pan.
+A Pythagorean cup looks like a normal drinking cup, except that the bowl has a central column in it.
 The central column of the bowl is positioned directly over the stem of the cup and over a hole at the bottom of the stem.
 A small open pipe runs from this hole almost to the top of the central column, where there is an open chamber.
 The chamber is connected by a second pipe to the bottom of the central column, where a hole in the column exposes the pipe to (the contents of) the bowl of the cup.

 When the cup is filled, liquid rises through the second pipe up to the chamber at the top of the central column, following Pascal's principle of communicating vessels.
 As long as the level of the liquid does not rise beyond the level of the chamber, the cup functions as normal.
 If the level rises further, however, the liquid spills through the chamber into the first pipe and out of the bottom.
-Gravity then creates a siphon through the central column, causing the entire contents of the cup to be emptied through the hole at the bottom of the stem.
+Gravity then creates a siphon through the central column, causing the entire content of the cup to be emptied through the hole at the bottom of the stem.